geoffthorpe/newhcp/doc/stateless-kdc.md

 The last two principals have the `WELLKNOWN/HOSTBASED-NAMESPACE` prefix - they are the namespace principals.
 The first of the two has an underscore as the service identifier, which acts as a wild-card.
-The latter of the two has the `host` service identifier, as used for SSH services, and that namespace principal is configured to allow delegation.
-Service principals that match the network address `<something>.hcphacking.xyz` and the realm `HCPHACKING.XYZ` but do not have the `host` service identifier will match on (and be derived from) the underscored namespace principal, which is configured not to allow delegation.
+The latter of the two has the `host` service identifier, as used for SSH services - that namespace principal is configured to allow delegation.

 Note, the `kdcsvc` API endpoint provides keytabs for service principals.